Books like 'Slightly Dangerous'

 Readers who enjoyed Slightly Dangerous by Mary Balogh also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical funny class difference regency grumpy sunshine cold hero poor heroine cheerful heroine from hate to love m-f
+historical funny class difference regency grumpy sunshine cold hero poor heroine cheerful heroine m-f sassy heroine

 -